TheMadRuffian/EACbrightspaceDARK/README.md

 This code is in no way affliated to Emilio Aguinaldo College or Brightspace.

 # About
 I had always hated the unmodifiable white background on Brigtspace.
-I tried other extensions like [Dark Reader](https://github.com/darkreader/darkreader) and [Midnight Lizard](https://github.com/Midnight-Lizard/Midnight-Lizard) but they seem to use my limited system resource extensively to process and render good looking dark themed pages.
+I tried other extensions like [Dark Reader](https://github.com/darkreader/darkreader) and [Midnight Lizard](https://github.com/Midnight-Lizard/Midnight-Lizard) but they seem to use my limited system resource extensively to process and render good looking, dark themed pages.
 Hence I made this dark theme overlay to ease my eyes with several help online.
 Work in progress but useable.
 Dark theme for EAC brightspace https://eac.brightspace.com

 # Known bugs
 * Some text might be illegible.
 Temporary solution is to disable the overlay temporarily to view the text.